 What’s The Science Behind Cryotherapy?

-During cryotherapy, the skin is exposed to extremely low temperatures so it quickly hits below-freezing levels.
+During cryotherapy the skin is exposed to extremely low temperatures to quickly bring your tissues below-freezing levels.

 This activates the body’s cold sensors.
-To protect the body against the cold, the brain sends signals to encourage greater heat in the body.
+To protect the body against the cold, the brain sends signals to encourage the body to preserve heat.

-It does this by tightening blood vessels that bring blood to tissues and muscles so that it can direct blood flow to the body’s vital organs, and this vasoconstriction also increases blood pressure.
+It does this by tightening blood vessels that area close to the skin and muscles and redirecting blood flow to the body’s vital organs.

-The heart pumps blood that’s richer in white blood cells so that the body will be able to survive under the cold, which the brain sees as a threat.
+The heart pumps blood that is richer in white blood cells so that the body can survive the cold by fighting off potential infection, which the brain sees as a threat.

-When under threat, the body begins processes that can actually prove beneficial for treating pain.
+When under threat, the body also naturally begins processes that can actually prove beneficial for treating pain.

 Cryotherapy: What Does The Research Say?